telefonicaid/thinkingcity/docs/authorization_api.md

 # Grants

-Grants are a kind of subservices (keystone projects) which can imply for a user that has any role in that subservice a permission for do something in an application built on top of ThingkinCities Platform.
+Grants are a kind of subservices (keystone projects) which can imply for a user that has any role in that subservice a permission for do something in an application built on top of ThingkinCity platform.

 Grants always start with a '#' character, in contrast to other subservices which start without that character.